ZJUFanLab/scDeepSort/docs/input_requirement.rst

 Cell Type File
 --------------
 We assume csv format for all cell type files.
+The csv file should have three columns including index columns, cell name and its corresponding cell type.
+It is only used in ``DeepSortClassifier.fit``.

 .. code-block:: python